 The idea of providing some sort of government subsidy to U.S. news publishers was raised by Consumer Reports' Digital Labs director Ben Moskowitz.
 Loss of advertising has put current publishers under "terrific pressure" he said.
-He noted a proposal by the nonprofit think-tank Public Knowledge for a "superfund" for journalism.
+He noted a proposal by the nonprofit think-tank Public Knowledge for a "superfund" for journalism, which was presented in the second webinar of the series by Public Knowledge's Macpherson.

-REGISTRATION FOR PAYMENT - NOT JUST AD TARGETTING

-"I love the idea of the ticket - you can buy into a network of sites." said Moskowitz.
-"I love the idea of micropayments, I think.
-Just to speak for Consumer Reports for a second, we were one of the first sites to put up a paywall - it probably saved Consumer Reports, to be honest.... subscription businesses on the whole are really doing well."

-Moskowitz said saving quality journalism and making free content monetize better (through targeted advertising) may be separate discussions, and agreeing to give up personal data shouldn't be the only way to be informed, although it can certainly be one way.

-Linda Miller

-"There is still quite a bit of trust in local news.
-And it's not quite being leveraged . . . it is not able to be leveraged because of the way the advertising system is now set up."
-"But that said, as publishers do look at their options going forward, such as UID2 and hashed email, authentication-based systems, those registration-based systems are definitely one way of maintaining addressability," he said.
-"And that is not just like for cross-site data sharing.
-But it's also for the scenarios that get payment."
+"I love the idea of the ticket - you can buy into a network of sites," said Moskowitz.
+He said agreeing to give up personal data shouldn't be the only way to be informed, although it can certainly be one way.
+"As publishers do look at their options going forward, such as UID2 and hashed email, authentication-based systems, those registration-based systems are definitely one way of maintaining addressability," he said.

-Brendan Riordan-Butterworth, a technical advisor to ITEGA who formerly worked for the IAB Tech Lab and Microsoft, joined the discussion to offer a summary of what he called four elements of a "cocktail" of options available to news publishers:

-- The hashed-email base, like UID 2.0. - Google's "put-personal-data-in the web browser" solution
+Brendan Riordan-Butterworth, a technical advisor to ITEGA who formerly worked for the IAB Tech Lab and Microsoft, joined the discussion to offer a summary of what he called four elements of a "cocktail" of options available to news publishers: 1) a hashed-email base, like UID2; 2) Google's "put-personal-data-in the web browser" solution; 3) user data solicited by publishers directly from their own users; 4) selling advertising merely based on adjacency to quality content - so-called "contextual" ads.